dionisvl/my.web3.auth/README.md

-# Web3 Wallet Authentication with PHP
+# Web3 Wallet Auth with PHP

 A modern PHP application for Web3 wallet authentication and balance checking using Ethers.js.